 At the time the financial statements were authorized for issue, the Corporation had not yet completed the accounting calculations for recording the acquisition of Finenge e Associados Ltda.
-In particular, the fair values of the assets and liabilities described above have only been provisionally determined as the independent valuations have not been completed.
+In particular, the fair values of the assets and liabilities described above have only been provisionally determined as the independent valuations have not been completed, the period of review due on octuber, 2023.
 It is also not possible to provide detailed information on each class of receivables acquired or on the contingent liabilities of the acquired entity.